top of page

 The Takeaway: When you rest for 60–90 seconds in a hypertrophy set, you aren't waiting for "Lactic Acid" to leave.
 You are waiting for the Cleanup Crew to mop up those Hydrogen Ions so the pH level in your muscle resets enough for you to go again.

-Part 5: The Oxidative System (The Infinite Rail-Line)
+System 3 - The Oxidative System (The Infinite Rail-Line)

 Used for: Longevity, Recovery, & Pure Endurance

 If the first two systems were about how fast we can burn fuel to keep the train from stopping, the Oxidative system is the Oxygen coming in through the vents and the Track itself.
-Unlike the "Emergency" or "High-Octane" tanks, this system is aerobic, meaning it requires oxygen to turn fats and sugars into ATP.
-It’s the most efficient factory we have.

 The Persistence Beast: Why You Are Built to Last